isomerpages/moe-yishunsec/_the-yss-experience/DSA to Yishun Secondary.md

 <div class="isomer-image-wrapper">
 <img style="width: 100%" height="auto" width="100%" alt="" src="/images/YSS Exp/DSA_2024.jpg">
 </div>
-<h4>General Information about Direct School Admission (Secondary)</h4>
+<h4>General Information about Direct School Admission (Secondary) 2024</h4>
 <p>The Direct School Admission-Secondary (DSA-Sec) scheme provides students
 with the opportunity to seek admission to a secondary school, based on a diverse range of specific academic and non-academic achievements and talents that they can demonstrate beyond the PSLE.</p>
-<p>From 4 May 2023, application for DSA-Sec can be submitted through the
+<p>From 29 April 2024, application for DSA-Sec can be submitted through the
 online DSA-Sec Portal.
-The application is free-of-charge and will be open from 4 May to 31 May 2023.
-For more details, please refer to MOE website –<a href="https://www.moe.gov.sg/secondary/dsa" rel="noopener noreferrer nofollow" target="_blank">https://www.moe.gov.sg/secondary/dsa</a>
+The application is free-of-charge and will be open from 29 April to 29 May 2024.
+For more details, please refer to MOE website – <a href="https://www.moe.gov.sg/secondary/dsa" rel="noopener noreferrer nofollow" target="_blank">https://www.moe.gov.sg/secondary/dsa</a>
 </p>
 <p>Parents and students are encouraged to choose schools wisely based on
 the student’s aptitudes and strengths, bearing in mind the school’s academic